 Felt tip pen

-Facing the LEFT side of the horse, locate the horse’s shoulder blade (scapula).
-This will be your point of reference.
-Place the flexible curve on your horse’s withers, 1” behind the scapula.
-You are trying to simulate where the saddle tree would sit on your horse’s back, so it is essential that the flexible curve be placed behind the shoulder muscle in order to allow for complete range of motion of the shoulder.
+Still facing the LEFT side of the horse, locate the horse’s shoulder blade (scapula).
+With chalk, mark the back edge of the scapula.
+Then place the flexible curve on your horse’s withers behind the chalk mark as shown in the picture below.
+Be sure that the flexible curve is behind the shoulder blade because you are trying to simulate where the saddle tree would sit on your horse’s back in order to allow for complete range of motion of the shoulder.

-Center the molded flexible curve horizontally on an 8.5” x 14” piece of paper.
-Trace the inside of the flexible curve.
+Gently remove the flexible curve from your horse's back, center it horizontally on an 8.5” x 14” piece of paper, and trace the inside of the curve.

 - Rider’s Name